YoteZip/LinuxCrackingBible/README.md

 **System Options:**

   - `Enable Feral GameMode` - Recommended to leave on.
-Install [gamemode](https://github.com/FeralInteractive/gamemode) from your package manager to enable this.
+Install [gamemode](https://github.com/FeralInteractive/gamemode) from your package manager to enable this if you're not using Flatpak Lutris.
 It auto-configures Linux to give your game higher priority with resources, so occasionally it will improve performance

   - `FPS Counter (MangoHud)` - A useful tool.
-Install [mangohud](https://github.com/flightlessmango/MangoHud) from your package manager to enable this.
+Install [mangohud](https://github.com/flightlessmango/MangoHud) from your package manager to enable this if you're not using Flatpak Lutris, or use `flatpak install flathub org.freedesktop.Platform.VulkanLayer.MangoHud` if you are.
 I leave it on when launching games for the first time so I can see their FPS and what graphics pipeline they're rendering with.
 Note that I have historically had many games crash when enabling this, but supposedly this issue has been [fixed](https://github.com/flightlessmango/MangoHud/issues/852).
 If you're struggling to get a game to work, it's worth a try to disable this and see if anything changes.

   - `FPS Limit` - You can put an FPS limit here and it will prevent the game from exceeding that FPS, even if the game doesn't have a way to limit itself.
-Install [libstrangle](https://gitlab.com/torkel104/libstrangle) to enable this option.
-I always leave this on without issues
+Install [libstrangle](https://gitlab.com/torkel104/libstrangle) to enable this option if you're not using Flatpak Lutris.
+If you're using Flatpak Lutris you won't be able to use this option, but can replace it by using MangoHud's `fps_limit` [configuration](https://github.com/flightlessmango/MangoHud#environment-variables-mangohud_config-and-mangohud_configfile).

   - `Reduce PulseAudio Latency` - Some games will have static in their audio without this option enabled.
-I just leave it on all the time and don't have any issues
+I leave it on all the time and don't have any issues.

   - `Environment Variables` - If you have any environment variables you want to auto-apply to a game, you can enter them here.
 Some important ones that I always leave on:
     - `STAGING_SHARED_MEMORY=1` - Increases performance in [rare cases](https://wiki.winehq.org/Wine-Staging_Environment_Variables)